q3769/conseq4j/README.md

     ...
 ```

-As it turned out, with Setup 2, the shopper actually received a T-Shirt of size Large, instead of the Medium that s/he so painstakingly settled on (got real mad, called you a bunch of names and knocked over your beer).
+As it turned out, with Setup 2, the shopper actually received a T-Shirt of size Large, instead of the Medium that s/he so painstakingly settled upon (got real mad, called you a bunch of names and knocked over your beer).
 And you wonder how that could have happened...
 Oh, got it:

 - The shot-gun threads processed the events out of order!